Neuro-Dynamics/OCTAGON/README.md

 Octagon is divided into two separate parts, the GUI which runs on your browser, and the tournament engine which runs on a console window.

-To run an Octagon tournament you need to follow these steps:
+Once you have python and the necessary python libraries correctly installed in your syste, to run an Octagon tournament you need to follow these steps:

+---
-- Create your engine configuration files
+1. Create your engine configuration files
-- Create a tournament configuration file
+2. Create a tournament configuration file
-- Run the octagon.py engine on a console
+3. Run the octagon.py engine on a console
-- Open the GUI in your browser
+4. Open the [index.html](index.html) GUI in your browser
+---

 In the future these steps will be streamlined.
 Ideally you will just have to click on an icon and you will be able to configure everything from the GUI.